Homepage Masthead

 Authors: Viral V. Acharya, Hamid Mehran, and Anjan Thakor

-We consider a model in which banks face two moral hazard problems: 1) asset substitution by shareholders, which can occur when banks make risky, negative net-present-value loans; and 2) managerial rent seeking, the result of bank owners investing in inefficient “pet” projects or shirking in effort.
-The privately optimal level of bank leverage is neither too low nor too high: It efficiently balances the market discipline that owners of risky debt impose on managerial rent seeking against the asset substitution induced at high levels of leverage.
-However, when correlated bank failures can impose significant social costs, regulators may bail out bank creditors.
-Anticipation of this action generates an equilibrium in our model featuring systemic risk, in which all banks choose inefficiently high leverage to fund correlated, excessively risky assets.
-Leverage can be reduced via a minimum equity capital requirement, which can also rule out asset substitution.
-But this also compromises market discipline by making bank debt too safe.
-Optimal capital regulation in this model setting requires that a part of bank capital be unavailable to creditors upon failure so as to retain market discipline and be made available to shareholders only contingent on good performance in order to contain risk taking.
+We consider a model in which banking is characterized by asset substitution moral hazard and managerial underprovision of effort in loan monitoring.
+The privately optimal bank leverage efficiently balances the benefit of debt in providing the discipline to ensure that the bank monitors its loans against the benefit of equity in attenuating asset-substitution moral hazard.
+However, when correlated bank failures impose significant social costs, regulators bail out bank creditors.
+Anticipation of this action generates multiple equilibria, including an equilibrium featuring systemic risk, in which all banks choose inefficiently high leverage to fund correlated, excessively risky assets.
+Leverage can be reduced via a minimum equity capital requirement, which can rule out asset substitution, but this also compromises debt discipline.
+Optimal capital regulation requires a two-tiered capital requirement, with a part of bank capital invested in safe assets, unavailable to creditors upon failure so as to retain market discipline, and made available to shareholders only contingent on solvency in order to contain risk-taking.
+We also consider a dynamic state-contingent bailout policy in which, rather than always bailing out all banks, the regulator optimally bails out banks only when a sufficiently large number of banks have failed.
+Used in conjunction with the two-tiered capital requirement proposed, this can contribute to both ex ante and ex post banking stability.

-Available only in PDFspacerPDFspacer48 pages / 369 kb
+Available only in PDF pdf 46 pages / 863 kb